gemi254/FreeBoard_9DOFRazor_AHRS/README.md

 This code transforms a Razor IMU to a NMEA Measurement Heading Reference System to use it with navigation software like freeboard and opencpn.

-Compile this file and upload the binarry file to a
-9 Degrees of Freedom - Razor IMU - https://www.sparkfun.com/products/10736
-in order to use it as Heading reference system with NMEA sentences
+Compile this file using arduino IDE and upload the binarry file to a 9 Degrees of Freedom - Razor IMU - https://www.sparkfun.com/products/10736 in order to use it as Heading reference system with NMEA sentences